KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is typically thrown on the client when a channel is terminated due to server closing the associated connection.

-    throw [System.ServiceModel.ChannelTerminatedException]::New("This exception is typically thrown on the client when a channel is terminated due to server closing the associated connection.")
+    throw [System.ServiceModel.ChannelTerminatedException]::New('This exception is typically thrown on the client when a channel is terminated due to server closing the associated connection.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.ChannelTerminatedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.ChannelTerminatedException.aspx)